 Matrixvisa wrote to the Ontario Minister of Immigration on 24 May 2017 and suggested improvements to the Ontario Selection from the Express Entry pool.

-View our letter to Ontario Minister of immigration here.
+The letter to Ontario Minister of Immigration can be seen here.

 31. Changes to Immigration Recommended by Matrixvisa.